DavinCNorgard/CSC322-Project2/README.md

 ```
 make
 ```
-This will create a symbolic link for all the Python files which enables you to run kenken2smt and smt2kenken without the .py extention.
+This will create a symbolic link for all the Python files which enables you to run kenken2smt, smt2kenken and pp (pretty print) without the .py extention.
 For example, you can run
 ```
 ./kenken2smt <puzzle.txt >puzzle.smt